ISR Business finance and investment studies

 3. banks and subsidiaries of banks, insurance companies, and pension funds (etc.).

-In the mid-1990s, the Coopers and Lybrand survey found that outside equity finance amounted to 18% in UK private companies and 36% in listed, with the London Stock Exchange being the main overall source of this finance.
+In the mid-1990s, the Coopers and Lybrand survey found that outside equity finance amounted to 18% in UK private companies and 36% in listed.
+The London Stock Exchange was the main overall source of this finance.
 Only 16% of private companies and 12% of listed used venture capitalists for equity finance, with individual business angels supplying less than 1% of the total.
 Altogether, venture capital accounted for just 6% of private company equity and 1% of listed.
-Moreover, while venture capital shareholdings initially might range from 10-50% interest in the companies concerned, this interest then tended to decline and end altogether as the investors realized their investments on flotation.
+Moreover, while venture capital shareholders initially had interests of between 10% and 50% in client companies, their interests subsequently declined and ended altogether as they realized their investments on flotation.

 Overall reliance on venture capital /private equity was anticipated to grow significantly in the future as a result of: